supriyadixit020-creator/SQL-HANDBOOK-DATA-ANALYTICS-/README.md

 **Can I contribute or suggest a chapter?**
 Yes!
 Open an issue or PR — chapters like Index Optimization, Stored Procedures, or `PIVOT`/`ROLLUP` are great candidates for a v2.

 ---

+## 📄 License

+This project is licensed under the [MIT License](./LICENSE) — free to use, share, and adapt for your own learning, with attribution appreciated.

+---